PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/02TargetK.instruction.md

 CENTER( IMAGE(Pictures/KTargetGreen.jpg, 300) )

-- When the target dissappears, lower your arm to your side.
+- When the target disappears, lower your arm to your side.